 Life is full of surprises.
 Food gets more expensive, gas prices rise, and rent can get hiked when you least expect it.
 Each time you notice inflation creeping up on your expense categories, get a raise at work and begin to earn more money, or worse, suffer a financial setback like a pay cut or job loss, you must adjust your categorical expenses based on the realities of the world around you.

 11. Pay Yourself First

 Depending where you are in your budget, based on your bottom line, you may want to add a few extra line items to your monthly expenses.
-These may be monthly dispersals to a savings account like ING Direct or Ally Bank, Roth IRA, 529 college savings plan, or other savings vehicle.
+These may be monthly dispersals to a savings account like Capital One 360 or Ally Bank, Roth IRA, 529 college savings plan, or other savings vehicle.
 Moving money into savings and treating it like a recurring expense will allow you to slowly build up your savings without feeling like you must make these deposits from what is left at the end of the month.